Rodolfo Acuña

-Rodolfo "Rudy" Francisco Acuña (born May 18, 1932) is an American historian, and professor emeritus at California State Northridge.
-He is also a scholar of Chicano studies and the author of the 1972 book Occupied America: A History of Chicanos, a foundational Mexican American history survey.
+Rodolfo Francisco "Rudy" Acuña (May 18, 1932 – March 23, 2026) was an American historian and educator who was a professor at California State University, Northridge.
+He was also a scholar of Chicano studies and the author of the 1972 book Occupied America: A History of Chicanos, a foundational Mexican American history survey.

 Early life and education

-Acuña was born in Los Angeles, California, in 1932 to Alicia Elías, who was from Sonora, Mexico, and his father was from Cocula, Jalisco.
+Acuña was born in Los Angeles, California, on May 18, 1932, to parents from the Mexican states of Sonora and Jalisco.

-Acuña received his bachelor's and master's degrees from Los Angeles State College, now California State University, Los Angeles and later earned his Ph.D. in history from the University of Southern California (USC).
+He received his bachelor's and master's degrees from Los Angeles State College, now California State University, Los Angeles, and later earned his Ph.D. in history from the University of Southern California (USC).

 Career

 In 1958, Acuña began teaching at San Fernando Junior High.
 He then transferred to Cleveland High School, where he taught social studies until 1965, when he received a tenured position at Los Angeles Pierce College.
 To support his doctoral studies at the University of Southern California, he also taught adult high school.
 During this time, he was active with the Latin American Civic Association and the Mexican American Political Association.
 In 1969, he became the founding chair of California State University, Northridge's Chicano/a Studies department, where he also began teaching.

 In 1989, Acuña was a founding member of the Labor/Community Strategy Center, a civil rights advocacy group.
-Two years later, he traveled to El Salvador as a correspondent for the Texas Observer covering its presidential elections, seeking to understand "how accurate were the interpretations of historians of the past."
+Two years later, he traveled to El Salvador to cover its presidential elections as a correspondent for the Texas Observer, seeking to understand "how accurate were the interpretations of historians of the past".